dlebauer/rhwsd/README.md

 # R interface to the Harmonized World Soil Database

+**Archived**

+See either the ingestr R package https://stineb.github.io/ingestr/ Or the netcdf version of the database https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1247

+This package was created long ago, when the database was originally released in MS Access format that was then converted to the sqlite database found in `inst/extdata`

+---

 This is a wrapper package containing the HWSD and helper functions.
 This package is based on:

 ## Code